 - evolvement of ICT infrastructure, including NGA access.

-The Digital Agenda was updated on 23 December 2017 and references to the Gigabit society targets were made.
-The Programme is based on the assumption that only balanced development of all these areas can lead to sustainable and rapid development of the information society and result in implementation of the objectives envisaged in the Digital Agenda for Europe.
+The Digital Agenda was updated in 2017 and 2019, and references to the Gigabit society targets were made.
+The Programme is based on the assumption that only balanced development of all these areas can lead to sustainable and rapid development of the information society and result in implementation of the Gigabit society targets and objectives envisaged in the Digital Agenda for Europe.
 One of the Programme goals is to ensure the development of geographically uniform high-speed broadband infrastructure and encourage the use of Internet services (Goal 5).
 The following measures are foreseen to achieve this goal: